DawnDeWaay/tdd-amplify-react/README.md

 ### Form Validation

 Let's assume that the note name and description are both required fields.
-While you want the customer driving decisions about your product, one way to gather customer feedback is to launch and learn.
+While you want the customer driving decisions about your product, one way to gather customer feedback is to launch-and-learn.
+Your customers will tell you if they don't like your decision.
 As software developers we must be obsessed with our customers.
 Set up a regular cadence to meet with your customers and demonstrate a working application.
 Make space for them to let you know what they think.

 In order to test drive validation we need to determine where in the testing pyramid to write this test.
-Remember that the highest-level tests are slow and expensive, so limit these tests between 3 to 5 tests that walk through the most common user experiences.
+Remember that the highest-level tests are slow and expensive, so limit these tests to between 3 to 5 tests that walk through the most common user experiences.
 In order to adequately test all of the combinations of good and bad fields this is not well suited for UI testing.

 #### Name and Description Blank